About the College of Agriculture, Food Systems, and Natural Resources

 Food safety and security, biotechnology and genetics, sustainable production and land stewardship, bio-energy and bio-products, and human/animal health are emerging national priorities.
 Our faculty members are at the forefront of these and similar critical issues.
 Our students can engage their interests while gaining valuable hands-on learning experiences in the field, laboratories, and through interactions with business partners across the region.

-A major in Agricultural and Biosystems Engineering is offered by the College of Engineering and Architecture.
+A major in Agricultural and Biosystems Engineering is offered by the College of Engineering.
 The College of Human Development and Education offers a major in Agricultural Education and the College of Arts, Humanities, and Social Sciences offers a major in Agricultural Communication.
 These majors rely on the expertise and resources from the College of Agriculture, Food Systems, and Natural Resources.